ilius/pyglossary/README.md

     properly in Windows command window)

-When you run the program without any command line arguments or options, PyGlossary tries to find PyGTK, if it's installed, opens the Gtk-based interface, if it's not, tries to find Tkinter and open the Tkinter-based interface.
+When you run the program without any command line arguments or options, PyGlossary tries to find PyGI, if it's installed, opens the Gtk3-based interface, if it's not, tries to find Tkinter and open the Tkinter-based interface.
 And exits with an error if neither are installed.